Shmalzfinger/CreaturesThatAreTiny_LD56/TO_DO.md

 # TO DO

+only allow glass to stay in bounds

-display sprite underneath glass if playerPos in glassArea
+~~display sprite underneath glass if playerPos in glassArea~~

 display SUCCESS msg when goal area is colliding with player -> exit game